electronicarts/fonttik/README.md

 When running Fonttik the following optional arguments can be passed to alter the functionality of the tool:

 - `-c`: Specify configuration file.
 Given a path to a specific configuration file uses that one during this execution.
 By default Fonttik looks for config.json in its own folder.
-- `-t`: Specify the number of threads for multithreading.
-Only available when running 'FonttikApp_MT'.
+- `-a`: Store results as the analysis runs asynchronously

 ## Configuration